Corollarium/modelarium/docs/laraveltutorial.md

 npm add prettier
 ```

 It's time to generate our Vue code now.
-Let's add some new directives to control rendering:
+Let's add some new directives to control rendering.
+The `@renderable` directive passes arguments to the frontend generator.

 ```graphql
 type Post @migrationTimestamps {